Wilted Lettuce Salad with Vinegar Bacon Dressing. A light, fresh salad for a spring or summer’s day.

-- Wash the lettuce and pat it dry.
+Wash the lettuce and pat it dry.
 Tear it into bite-sized pieces and put it in a bowl.

 - Slice the onions and toss them on top of the lettuce.

-- Fry the bacon until crisp.
-Remove from pan and crumble over the top of the lettuce.
+Remove the bacon from the pan and crumble it over the top of the lettuce.

 - In the same frying pan, pour in the sugar, vinegar and Dijon mustard, and whisk until smooth and syrupy.